 The wound drains stop blood and fluid collecting in the area of the operation.
 This helps your wound to heal and prevents infection.
-The wound drains connect to suction bottles, which help to gently draw out the fluid.
+The wound drains connect to suction bottles, which help to draw out the fluid gently.
 Your nurses will change the bottles attached to them every day.
 When the fluid stops coming out, your nurse takes the drains out.
-This is usually about 3 to 7 days after the operation.
+This is usually a few days after the operation.

 Talking after your operation

-You will have a call bell close by, so that you can call for help whenever you need it.
-Your nurse will also give you a pen and paper or an electronic device for you to write down or type anything that you want to say.
+You will have a call bell close by so that you can call for help whenever you need it.
+Your nurse will also give you a pen and paper or an electronic device to write down or type anything you want to say.

 A nose pack

 You might have tape at the end of your nose to keep the packs in place.
-How long you have the packs depends on the type of surgery you had.
-They are often taken out about after 24 to 48 hours.
-But they might be left in longer, to help with healing.
+How long you have the packs depends on the type of surgery you've had.
+They are often taken out after 24 to 48 hours.
+But might stay in longer to help with healing.

-Having the packs taken out isn’t usually painful but it can feel a bit strange.
-Once the packs are taken out you shouldn't blow your nose for a couple of days.
+Having the packs taken out isn’t usually painful, but it can feel a bit strange.
+Once they are out, you shouldn't blow your nose for a couple of days.

-If both sides of your nose are packed you will need to breathe through your mouth until the packs are taken out.
+If you have packs in both nostrils, you will need to breathe through your mouth until the packs come out.
 This can make your mouth feel very dry and uncomfortable.
-Your nurses will give you ice to suck and regular mouth care to help you feel more comfortable.
+Your nurses will give you ice to suck and regular mouth care.
+This will make it more comfortable.

 You will almost certainly have some pain and discomfort for the first week or so.
 But it is possible to control your pain.
-There are many different painkilling drugs you can have.
+There are many different painkillers you can have.

-You might have an electric pump, called a PCA pump (patient controlled analgesia), to give painkillers after surgery.
-These attach to your drip.
+You might have an electric pump called a PCA pump (patient controlled analgesia).
+It is a way of giving painkillers after surgery.
+It attaches to your drip.
 You have a hand control with a button to press to give yourself extra painkillers when you need them.
-Do use it whenever you need to.
+Use it whenever you need to.